Visit these parks and reserves to discover the wonders of the underwater world.

 The 48 km long marine protected area of De Hoop is characterised by sheltered bays, countless rock pools and white sandy beaches that stretch as far as the eye can see.
 Take a walk along the shore at low tide when the sand underfoot is firm and the coastal limestone platforms are exposed.

 The platforms are covered in mussels, barnacles and reef worms, while the shallow rock pools in between shelter starfish, nudibranches, periwinkles, limpets and klipfish.
 In deeper rock pools you’ll find bright anemones and sea urchins, and if you’re lucky you might even spot an octopus.
 It’s also great fun to watch black oystercatchers feed on the rocky platforms.
 Somehow they know when a wave is going to break and they take off just in time to avoid getting soaked.

 De Hoop Collection offers an interpretive marine walk that explores the rock pools near Koppie Alleen.
-The two-hour walk is led by a qualified guide and costs R100 per person.
 For a close-up view, pack a snorkel and mask, or even your swimming goggles.
 On a hot summer’s day the rock pools are the ideal place to cool off.

 Video courtesy of CapeNature.

 Storms River is a magnet for thrill seekers, with activities like blackwater tubing and the stomach-churning bungee jump off the Bloukrans bridge.
 It’s also the place to come if you’d like to add an element of adventure to your rock pooling.

 Yes, you can potter along the shore and explore intertidal pools without getting your feet too wet – but you can also dive in for a closer look at marine creatures that live below the low tide mark.
 With a snorkel and mask you can while away the day’s hottest hours in a natural snorkelling pool.